 Travelling by car will require music for the journey, but playing your own music when sat around the campsite with your merry group of fellow festival maniacs can be just as memorable as watching your favourite bands live on stage.

-Why not bag yourself a bluetooth speaker and a portable charger for the weekend, pre-prepare a few banging playlists and be your camp sites main attraction when the music stops, if it ever does.
-Glastonbury just never sleeps.
-Seriously.
+Why not bag yourself a bluetooth speaker and a portable charger for the weekend, pre-prepare a few banging playlists and be your camp sites main attraction when the music stops?

 Check out our Festival Roadtrip playlist (above) and become a passenger-seat DJ don, en route to a festival this year.